SarahQiong/SCGMM/README.md

 # Split-and-conquer for learning finite Gaussian Mixtures (SCGMM)

-The README file contains the description for the use of the code in this directory.
+The folder contains the code for both the simulated and real data analysis in the paper entitled **distributed learning of finite Gaussian mixtures**.
+The code for these analysis are in two separate subdirectories named real_data and simulation respectively.
+We will go through these two folders one by one.

+## Requirements
 The code is written in Python 3.7.3.
 Package dependencies are listed in requirements.txt.

-The folder contains the code for both the simulated and real data analysis in the paper entitled "distributed learning of finite Gaussian mixtures".
-The code for these analysis are in two separate subdirectories named real_data and simulation respectively.
-We will go through these two folders one by one.

 ## Real Data
-This folder has the following structure
+The real_data folder has the following structure
 ```
 |____NIST___
 |           |___nn_feature_extractor.py